Part of our Data & Analytics MCP category.

 Rating: 4/5

 MotherDuck’s DuckDB MCP server earns a 4/5 for being an actively maintained, well-designed database MCP server with a strong safety default (read-only), flexible deployment options (local + remote), and solid company backing ($100M raised, $400M valuation).
-It loses points for a limited local tool count (5 tools), no granular permission model beyond all-or-nothing write access, minimal security documentation, and MotherDuck’s pricing shift that eliminated the affordable paid tier.
-The dual local/remote architecture is a genuine differentiator — few MCP servers let you start with free local files and scale to a managed cloud warehouse.
+The v1.0.5/v1.0.6 releases in late April show a responsive maintenance cadence — credential exposure patched quickly.
+It loses points for a limited local tool count (5 tools), no granular permission model beyond all-or-nothing write access, minimal security documentation, the credential exposure bug that reached production, and MotherDuck’s pricing that eliminated the affordable mid-tier.
+The dual local/remote architecture remains a genuine differentiator — few MCP servers let you start with free local files and scale to a managed cloud warehouse.

 Use this if: You work with DuckDB for analytics, data engineering, or ad hoc querying and want your AI agents to have safe, read-only SQL access to local files, S3 data, or a MotherDuck warehouse.